BI-DS/GRA4157/README.md

 # GRA4157

+As indicated by the lecture plan below, there will be no class on Friday 4.
+October after the mid-term exam.
+We will make up for that class with project supervision or an extra class at a later point in time.

 Q&A session: Will be held on Tuesday October 1st from 8 to 09:45 in room C2-055.
 Preparation: https://portal.bi.no/en/exams/types-of-exams/school-exams/wiseflow-school-exam/